 The cottage is quite old-fashioned but in a comfortable, homely way.
 Downstairs besides the porch area and the kitchen we found a twin bedroom, a modern bathroom with a walk-in shower and a large sitting room with an open fire laid with kindling and ready to light.
 There’s also a wide conservatory across the back of the house but we didn’t find that until the next morning.
 Upstairs we found four bedrooms and another bathroom.
-The upstairs bathroom is a little dated and there was a big spider living in the bath: the girls were too scared to use this bathroom and opted for the downstairs one instead.
+The upstairs bathroom is a little dated, but fine.
 There were pretty vases of fresh spring flowers in each of the bedrooms.

 The beds were made up with white bedding and there were white towels at the foot of each one.
 The girls chose to sleep in the twin room upstairs and I opted for one of the doubles.
 I liked its exposed wooden floorboards, Arts & Crafts style furniture and shelf full of battered, vintage books.